 Joe Konrath is, well, Joe Konrath.
 If any author has been there, done that, it is Joe.
 He pulls no punches and is never shy about saying what he really thinks.

 He only posts about once a month, but it is worth the wait between articles to read what he has on his mind.

 His blog, A Newbie’s Guide to Publishing, gets several million hits per year.
 Konrath has been featured in Forbes, Entertainment Weekly, Newsweek, Playboy, USA Today, Time, Woman’s World, the LA Times, and the NY Times among many other periodicals.
 He also blogs for the Huffington Post.

 Kristen Lamb writes about writing, and often in such a direct voice that she can initially come across as the writing teacher you feared at high school.

 On social media, she often describes herself as sassy.
 Not being American, I’m not really sure what sassy means.
-But one thing I do know from reading her blog for a long time now is that she knows a hell of a lot about the art of writing.
+But one thing I do know from reading her blog for a long time now is that she knows a lot about the art of writing.

 Kristen has guided writers of all levels.
 From unpublished green peas to NY Times best-selling big fish.
 Learn how to use social media to create a solid platform and brand.